ssokolow/makeself_safeextract/README.rst

 ====

-1. Use header detection to give the extracted files extensions rather than just assuming that makeself used gzip to compress its tarball.
+1. Use header detection to give the extracted files extensions rather than just assuming that makeself used gzip to compress its tarball and that any "cruft" following the makeself-expected content is either a Zip file or unknown binary data.
-2. If nothing else, check if any "excess cruft" has a Zip header so MojoSetup files have their game data bundles extracted with the right extensions rather than ``.bin`` as a placeholder.

 Ideas
 =====